github/docs/CONTRIBUTING.md

 ## Welcome to GitHub docs contributing guide
+## Welcome to the GitHub docs contributing guide
 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.

 Read our [Code of Coduct](https://github.com/github/docs-internal/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.